Dave's Travel Pages

 Topeak Mini Dual DXG Pump Review

 At first glance, the Topeak Mini Dual DXG Pump is a deceptively simple piece of gear.
-After all, a bicycle pump really only has to do one thing, and that's put air into an inner tube!
+After all, a bicycle pump really only has to do one thing, and that's put air into an inner tube to keep your tire inflated!

-However, on closer inspection, it has three design aspects which make this pump perfect for bicycle touring.
+However, on closer inspection, there are four design aspects which make this pump perfect for bicycle touring.
+And I imagine these qualities also make it a good choice of pump for day cyclists as well.

-Firstly, it weighs only 170g which is practically nothing in the grander scheme of things.
+Weight and Size: The Mini Dual DXG weighs only 170g which is practically nothing in the grander scheme of things.
+It's also small enough that it fits inside my Ortlieb Ultimate handlebar bag for easy access

-Secondly, it has an ‘all valve solution', which means it can inflate inner tubes with both Schrader and Presta valves without the need to change any adapters.
+Presta and Schrader Valves: Secondly, the Mini Dual DX with gauge has an ‘all valve solution', which means it can inflate inner tubes with both Schrader and Presta valves without the need to change any adapters.

 Bike Pump With Pressure Gauge